 From an article at 9Marks:

-Becoming a member of Liberty Grace Church proceeds in three stages:
+Becoming a member of Liberty Grace Church proceeds in three stages.
+Ready to apply for membership?
+Fill out our online membership application.

 - Attend a membership class.